-The construction of the Level Hotel is underway, and recent renderings give further glimpse of the new streetscape to grace the Williamsburg neighborhood.
+The construction of the Level Hotel is underway, and recent renderings give a glimpse of the new streetscape to grace the Williamsburg neighborhood.
 The Gunn designed plaza and elevated gardens will greet hotel guests and the community with inviting public space and much needed greenery.

 Our work often takes us out to coastal areas, where we address new landscape needs: hardscape design that minimally disrupts the terrain and planting schemes to meet erosion control standards.
 When creating steps for this slope we looked to a solution that would also follow the natural undulations of the landscape.